eurohat1984/FractalEurope/README.md

 ### Hey it's Eurohat 👋
 About:
 - 🔭 I joke about EU Politics with Python code: [Eurohat's GitHub Gists](https://gist.github.com/FractalEurope)
-- 🌱 I’m currently learning about [Loose coupling](https://docs.djangoproject.com/en/3.1/misc/design-philosophies/#loose-coupling) and tight cohesion.
+- 🌱 I’m currently learning about _Loose coupling and tight cohesion_ (for both Programming and Politics)
-- 👯 I’m looking to collaborate on Version Controlled Legislation
+- 👯 I’m looking to collaborate on _Version Controlled Legislation_

 Contact:
 - 🤔 I’m looking for help with the `EUReformBacklog`